DataBranner/transcription_on_apple/README.md

  1. **Hardware**.
 When recording the sample text, I used a headset to ensure clarity.
 I honestly have no idea whether Apple's built-in microphone will do better or worse for this purpose.

  1. Apple's Dictation functionality doesn't produce identical transcriptions, even from the same original recording.
 Below are examples, all from the same original recording.

+ 1. Comparing the original text to the transcription, by use of Python's `difflib.SequenceMatcher(isjunk=None, string_1, string_2, autojunk=False)`, the average "accuracy" is about 91% for the examples shown here, with QuickTime doing slightly worse in the two cases where the speed of the recording has been changed.

 ## Original recording, speed unchanged